 Second, the Home Office have recently said that:

 - For those who have been furloughed and are in salaried employment, it is clear that the relevant financial period of 6 months under Category A can change from the 6 months prior to submitting the online application to the 6 months prior to being furloughed; and

 - For those who have been furloughed, the Home Office caseworker will calculate the employment income as if the person was earning 100% of their ‘salary’.

 However, due to the vague and limited wording of the recent Home Office guidance, there raises some questions, including:

 “How does this affect those applying under Category B?”

 This is still vague because of the inclusion of the wording in the Home Office guidance which states “provided the minimum income requirement was met for at least 6 months immediately before the date the income was lost”.

 As we discuss in our spouse visa UK financial requirement article, the relevant financial period for Category B is based on 12 months, rather than 6.

 In light of the above, and although it would be unlikely that those who are applying under Category B would be disadvantaged in such a situation, I’d recommend:

-i) Emailing the COVID-19 helpline at [email protected] to get written clarification on how this provision affects the Category B calculation; and
+i) Contact the Home Office here to get written clarification on how this provision affects the Category B calculation; and

 ii) Including a copy of the email response (assuming that it supports your application) as supporting evidence.